Honours Courses - Overview

 - Implementation (Deployment)

 - Critique of the project

 - Demonstration of final fully operational system and final project document

 The above is in line with the threshold benchmarks pertaining to system development as set by the BCS.The above is in line with the modal benchmarks pertaining to the body of knowledge as set by the BCS.

 With special permission semester modules from related subject areas may replace one or two lectured modules.

-The contnt of the lectured modules is determined annually by the Academy for Information Technology.
-The content is not included in the regulation book, but may be obtained from the Academy for Information Technology.
+The content of the lectured modules is determined annually by the Academy of Computer Science and Software Engineering.
+The content is not included in the regulation book, but may be obtained from the Academy of Computer Science and Software Engineering.

 A student may be de-registered upon failure of their third module.